Man Machine Poem: Background

 The album had been slated for release in March 2016 under the title Dougie Stardust, as a play on David Bowie's classic album The Rise and Fall of Ziggy Stardust and the Spiders from Mars; it had even begun appearing on music retail sites as a pre-order under that title.
 The band delayed the album's release after Downie suffered his second cancer-related seizure in February, and opted to retitle it in light of Bowie's death in January.

 Critical reception

 Writing in Exclaim!, Stuart Henderson described the album as "a darkly illuminated, late-career curveball likely to please and confound in equal measure.
 Rarely since their mid-1990s heyday has the multi-platinum-selling band sounded so intent on crafting something different."
 In the Edmonton Journal, Fish Griwkowsky described the album as "a deep-felt, summer highway album that briefly escapes the weight of the doom we all share — not alone, but together in the dark".

 The album garnered a longlist nomination for the 2017 Polaris Music Prize, and won the Juno Award for Rock Album of the Year at the Juno Awards of 2017.

 Track listing

-All tracks written by Gord Downie and the Tragically Hip.
+Personnel

+Personnel taken from Man Machine Poem liner notes.